-In highly regulated countries such as Spain and Italy the content of the sign up form is practically prescribed by the regulators and the customer has to provide their ID number to verify their identify.
+In countries such as Spain and Italy the content of the sign up form is practically prescribed by the regulators and the customer has to provide their ID number to verify their identify.
 This does present certain challenges, but as with any form, friction can be reduced through evaluating web form design best practices.
 This includes data capture strategies (e.g. auto-population of fields according previously completed field) and eliminating non-mandatory fields.

 For this post I concentrate on the UK market as it is one the most competitive and innovative markets in the world.
 Regulation of the online gambling market in the UK is also less prescriptive and so there is plenty of scope to improve the account creation process.